- Vehicle Information

 - Gasoline credit cards are in the key cases for each vehicle.
 These cards are only to be used for the vehicle to which they have been assigned.
 Cards may not be used for personal vehicles, even if the vehicle will be used for University business.

 - ONU vehicles are generally parked in the lot on the corner of Lincoln Ave. and Union St., adjacent to the University tennis courts.
-In the event that a vehicle will not be picked up until after office hours or on the weekend, contact Campus Security at 419-772-2222 or 419-772-2061.
+In the event that a vehicle will not be picked up until after office hours or on the weekend, contact Office of Public Safety at 419-772-2222 or 419-772-2061.